 Annual Commuter Permitshave always been eligible for pro-rated refunds.
 This policy will continue.
 If you would like a refund, please return your permit decal by mail to Hartsdale Public Parking District, 234 E. Hartsdale Ave., Hartsdale, NY.
 10530 along with a signed request for a refund (please be sure to include your full name and mailing address).
 You may also drop these items off to our office on level 3 of the Site A Garage (please place in an envelope and deposit it in our mailbox at this location).
 Site A is located behind Rite-Aid on East Hartsdale Ave. refunds will be processed and mailed within two weeks.
 Please note that should you require a permit again in 2020 you will have to purchase a quarterly permit through the end of 2020.
 You will be eligible to apply for an annual permit again in December for 2021.

 We hope these policies assist you during these trying times.
-You can contact our office at 914-723-1026 or email us at firstname.lastname@example.org.
+You can contact our office at 914-723-1026 or email us at email@example.com.
 Your inquiries will be addressed as soon as possible.
-We ask for your patience as our staff are working limited hours during this pandemic.

 HARTSDALE PUBLIC PARKING DISTRICT